w3c/wai-selecting-eval-tools/index.md

 * **Report Format**
 Lists the report format(s) the tool generates, e.g. HTML, CSV, Jira, PDF, XML, etc.

-* **Accessibility Information**
-People with disabilities can and do contribute to the Web.
-It is important for evaluation tools to be accessible for people with disabilities.
-Some tools provide information on how well they support accessibility.

 ## Further Considerations
 {:#Further}